mahisnghrwt/cumin/README.md

 ## Bugs
 - [x] Remove dragData, *child cannot update the prop even if it is a ref*

-## Performance Drops
+## Performance Issues
-- [ ] Drag event handler in InteractiveLayer in Canvas.
+- [ ] Performance drop in Drag event handler in InteractiveLayer inside Canvas.

 ### Sidebar in Roadmap
 - Default